 Elecraft KPA1500 Legal Limit Solid State Amplifier

 Our microHAM Station Automation System can accommodate shared amplifiers.
-We will take advantage of this capability when we integrated the Elecraft KPA1500 into our station.
+We will utilize this capability when integrating the Elecraft KPA1500 into our station.
 The shared amplifier setup will also allow us to eliminate one of our bandpass filters.
 The KPA1500 amplifier integrates autotuner and wattmeter functions into the amplifier and provides a direct Ethernet interface for remote control and management.
 These enhancements should eliminate the need for several of the remote control server software applications that we are currently running on a PC in our shack.
 Also, we can manage all of these functions from a single client application on a remote client PC.
 These simplifications will make our remote operating gateway setup more reliable and easier to use.

 FlexRadio Maestro Control Console

 We plan to share more on these projects in future posts here on our Blog.
-The FlexRadio Maestro and all of the other components that we need for Remote Operating Gateway enhancements have arrived.
+The FlexRadio Maestro and all the other components we need for Remote Operating Gateway enhancements have arrived.
 We will complete this part of our project in the very near future and post more here.

-Special thanks to Dave, K1DLM who has helped us with ideas for several aspects of this project.
+Special thanks to Dave, K1DLM, who has helped us with ideas for several aspects of this project.